Fithos/tgp/README.md

 The script creates a new trace, called *aggregated task trace* (named *aggregated-tasks.csv* by default) containing the task trace after the aggregation step.

 The directory *postprocessing/tests-aggregation/* contains several test traces for the aggregation tool.
-As an example, running the script with test *test_valid_chain.csv* as following:
+As an example, running the script with test *test_valid_chain.csv* as follows:

 ```
 ./aggregation.py -t tests-aggregation/test_valid_chain.csv